giovanniKleinCampigoto/JZSSNrest/JZSSNrest/README.md

 This is a RESTfull API built in java, with the jersey and hibernate framework...
 The REST client used was POSTMan

+# Start Up Application

+- Install tomcat 8.5 or 9 server;
+- Have MySQL installed or install it;
+- Use the script under /db directory to generate the database and tables;
+- Place the zombierest.war file in the deployment folder into tomcat/webapps folder;
+- Start tomcat server in tomcat/bin, with the command ./startup.sh;
+- Acess the api using the endpoint http://localhost:8080/zombierest/webapi/survivors;

 Documentation (JAVADOC) on methods is avalible at /docs, index.html.